PROBIC/tigreBrowserWriter/README.md

-# tigrebrowserWriter
+# tigreBrowserWriter

-An R package for writing tigrebrowser databases.
+An R package for writing tigreBrowser databases.

-## tigrebrowser
+## tigreBrowser

-tigrebrowser is a web-based tool for browsing independent model fits, such as Gaussian process models fitted for each gene or other genomic element.
+tigreBrowser is a web-based tool for browsing independent model fits, such as Gaussian process models fitted for each gene or other genomic element.
 The browser is available at https://github.com/PROBIC/tigreBrowser